Legs & Co.: Initial line-up and name

 By the time of the new troupe's first appearance on Top of the Pops on 21 October 1976, dancing to the Average White Band's "Queen of My Soul", the group was still unnamed.
 For their first appearances, they were introduced as the "Top of the Pops" dancers, while their name was listed as "??????" on the end credits of three editions.
-The BBC decided to allow viewers to select a name for the new dance troupe via a competition promoted on Top of the Pops by Ed Stewart after the girls made their dancing debut, and on the BBC children's programme Blue Peter.
+The BBC decided to allow viewers to select a name for the new dance troupe via a competition promoted on Top of the Pops by Ed Stewart before the girls made their dancing debut, and on the BBC children's programme Blue Peter.
 The name "Legs & Co." was chosen as the successful name.
 This was announced on the Top of the Pops of 4 November 1976, with the competition winner in attendance, Elaine Coombes.

 Performances on the show

 Style

 As with all dance troupes on Top of the Pops, Legs & Co. performed routines to songs of various musical styles, reflecting what was in the charts at the time.

 While these performances would often include dance records, for example disco and soul music, less dance-orientated musical styles were also included including tracks from Punk bands such as the Sex Pistols and The Clash, novelty songs and in the final year, medley songs.

 The costumes were made specially for each performance, with the designs created by Flick Colby and the dress designer each Thursday for the next show.